 Some of the most famous textiles in the world were created by stamping fabric with wooden blocks.
 Maiwa works with artisans of three distinct blockprinting traditions: the intense geometric complexity of ajrakh, the folk-art patterns of dabu, and the intricate line-work of kalamkari.

 In this workshop students will learn how to create their own blockprints working with fabric paints and a versatile medium known as “speedy-cut.”
-The class will design and cut their own blocks, learn the techniques to create and register complex patterns with sets of blocks, and experiment with the combination of repeat pattern and embellishment.
+Students will design and cut their own blocks, learn the techniques to create and register complex patterns with sets of blocks, and experiment with the combination of repeat pattern and embellishment.
+Students will work on both paper and textiles.
 A selection of Maiwa’s wooden blocks from India will be made available to students (both to use and for inspiration).

-In addition to creating their own blocks, students will complete a project and a comprehensive and informative reference book filled with creative ideas and samples.
+In addition to creating their own blocks, students will explore negative and positive imagery, contrast and texture, and repeat patterning to create different design effects and larger imprints.
 All materials and supplies for blockprinting will be provided.
 In addition, participants are invited to bring their own fabrics from home to experiment with.